-Description:

-None.

-Applicability:

-None.

-Relation to international mechanisms:

 Slovak Republic is a member of the Committee on the Peaceful Uses of Outer Space, that is why it fully supports the Space Debris Mitigation Guidelines of the Committee.
-Furthermore is supports IADC Space Debris Mitigation Guidelines, European Code of Conduct for Space Debris Mitigation, ISO Space Systems - Space Debris Mitigation Requirements (ISO 24113:2011) and ITU Recommendation ITU-R S.1003.
+Furthermore it supports IADC Space Debris Mitigation Guidelines, European Code of Conduct for Space Debris Mitigation, ISO Space Systems - Space Debris Mitigation Requirements (ISO 24113:2011) and ITU Recommendation ITU-R S.1003.

-Link to other national mechanisms:

-None.

-References:

-None.